Caring for Your Stomach and Preventing Disease

 Tips for caring for your stomach

-- Drink teas made with medicinal herbs like chamomile, anise, and mint
+- First of all, drink teas made with medicinal herbs like chamomile, anise, and mint.

 - Chew slowly and enjoy each bite of food.
-Don’t eat in a hurry, and cut your food into small pieces
+Don’t eat in a hurry, and finally cut your food into small pieces.

 - Avoid eating when you’re angry, nervous, or anxious.